-It is a condition of the skin characterized by redness or rash of it.
-There are many types of erythema, including sensitive, multiform, and knotty photo.
+It is a skin condition characterized by redness or rash of it.
+There are many types of erythema, including sensitive, multiform, and knotty photos.

-Photo sensitivity is caused by a reaction to sunlight and tends to occur when something, such as an infection or medication, increases your sensitivity to ultraviolet radiation.
+Photosensitivity is caused by a reaction to sunlight and occurs when something like an infection or medication increases your sensitivity to ultraviolet radiation.

-The multiforme is characterized by flat spots or other skin lesions.
+Flat spots or other skin lesions characterize the multiform.
 It is usually caused by a reaction to medications, infections (especially herpes simplex virus), or disease.

-The knotty is a variant of erythema that is accompanied by very sensitive lesions, which are usually located on the legs below the knees, and can be caused by certain medications or diseases.
+The knotty is a variant of erythema that is accompanied by very acute lesions, usually located on the legs below the knees, and can be caused by certain medications or diseases.

 What causes it?

 More than half of the cases of this mysterious disease still do not know the exact cause.
-In other cases, a variety of causes can result in erythema.
+In other cases, a variety of reasons can result in erythema.

 Erythema multiforme occurs by:

 Infection, mainly of the simple herpes virus.
 Medications, such as penicillin and sulfonamides; anticonvulsant medications; Non-steroidal anti-inflammatory drugs (NSAIDs)

 - Ulcerative colitis